carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 > What classifier did we use, and why did we decide to use that one?
 {: .challenge}

+This about these questions and return to them to answer.

 Let’s say you want to buy a house.
 You follow the market for a few years.
 During those years you visit 20 different homes.
 Every time you visit a house, you write down all the information you learned about the house.

 > ## Question